davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 ## Relying Party Configuration

 Relying parties are configured with one or more supported trust anchors.
-Each trust anchor which participates in this protocol must have an associated trust anchor identifier.
+Each trust anchor that participates in this protocol must have an associated trust anchor identifier.

 When trust anchors are represented as X.509 certificates, the X.509 trust anchor identifier extension MAY be used to carry this identifier.
 The trust anchor identifier extension has an `extnID` of `id-trustAnchorIdentifier` and an `extnValue` containing a DER-encoded TrustAnchorIdentifier structure, defined below.
 The TrustAnchorIdentifier is the trust anchor identifier's ASN.1 representation, described in {{trust-anchor-ids}}.
 This extension MUST be non-critical.